610 N. Whitney Way, Suite 160

 The Rural Utilities Service (RUS) of the United States Department of Agriculture (USDA) has developed structure specifications and framings for many structures from distribution voltage levels through 230 kV that many engineers use either directly, or with modifications, for their line design needs.

-To make using RUS structure specifications and framings easy, Power Line Systems has developed PLS-POLE models of these standard framings.
-They must be reviewed by a competent engineer familiar with their structure standards to ensure that the RUS models follow company specific requirements, and modifications be made therein to meet such requirements.
+To make using RUS structure specifications and framings easy, Power Line Systems has developed PLS-POLE models and a Framing library of these standard framings.
+They MUST be reviewed by a competent engineer familiar with their structure standards to ensure that the RUS models follow company specific requirements, and modifications be made therein to meet such requirements.
 (As a PLS-POLE user, you should be familiar with how easy it is to change things to meet your own requirements in PLS-POLE.)
 We recommend that these changes be made to the “seed structures” provided below, and then you may simply use the Batch Save command under the File menu in PLS-POLE to create a family of pole heights and classes for each company's standard libraries and/or specific projects.
-These files are provided as examples that should be reviewed by the engineer of record to verify and confirm all inputs.
-If you would like to make any changes to the assumptions in the model including items like component libraries or strength checks you can use the File/Batch Modify command to quickly modify all structures in the library.
+You can also use the Components/ Framing/ Import Other Models command to import other standard framings into the library.
+These files are provided as examples that must be reviewed by the engineer of record to verify and confirm all inputs.
+If you would like to make any changes to the assumptions in the model including items like component libraries or strength checks you can use the File/Batch Modify command to quickly modify all structures in the structure library.
+You can also use the Components/ Framing/ Update Component Library to make these changes to the framing library.
+Click here to see a video demonstrating the use of the Framing Manager

 September 2013: Updated to use new REA crossarms component library.